 Thursdays, 1:00 PM – 3:50 PM

 East Building, Room 207

-The following textbook is available through online retailers, such as Amazon, and on reserve at the Pratt Brooklyn library.
+The following textbook is available through online retailers, such as Amazon, through the Pratt Online Bookstore, and on reserve at the Pratt Brooklyn library.

-Required readings not found in the textbooks will be posted on this website.
-Due to copyright concerns, enter the following credentials:
+Required readings not found in the textbooks are posted on this website.
+Use your Pratt G Suite account to gain access.

 You must also screen certain films on your own outside of class.
 Required titles are listed on the course schedule as Required.
 Other titles are recommended for use in your writing assignments or for your own future reference.

 There are two places to screen these films: